 Tips for Teaching Hand Washing

 Often times, children with special needs have problems transferring a skill they have mastered from one setting to another.
-This is why they may be able to do something at home, but not at school and visa versa.
+This is why they may be able to do something at home, but not at school.
 It's important to practice hand washing in all environments so that they are able to transfer the skill.
 Try to keep as much the same as you can in an environment so they recognize what needs to be done.